rust-lang/rfcs/text/0000-undisambiguated-generics.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Should we warn against the ambiguous case initially?
+- Should we warn against the ambiguous case to begin with?
 This would be more conservative, but considering that this pattern has not been encountered in the wild, this is probably unnecessary.
 - Should `(a < b, c > d)` parse as a pair of comparisons?
 In the aforementioned Crater run, this syntax was resolved as a generic expression followed by `d` (also causing no regressions), but we could hypothetically parse this unambiguously as a pair (though this would probably require more complex backtracking).
+A similar example is `a < b >> c`, which currently parses as a bit-shift followed by a comparison, but which the reference implementation attempts to parse as a generic expression followed by a comparison.